debugferro/challenge_answers/README.md

 ### 2️⃣ What would be the options to fix it?

-- One of the options to fix this problem would be to change the instance counter variable to
+→ One of the options to fix this problem would be to change the instance counter variable to

 ```ruby
 @counter = User.where("display_name LIKE ?", "#{@base_display_name}%").count
 ```

-  This way, we can know how many `display_name`s that share the same base_display_name exists.
-Then we could change the `next_display_name` method to
+→ As a result, we are now able to determine how many `display_name`s share the same `base_display_name`.
+Next, we can change the `next_display_name` method to:

 ```ruby
 class User::DisplayNameBuilder